-7/10/07 http://health.groups.yahoo.com/group/DSR_Discussion/message/3529

-When I heard that the DSR existed I was very excited and found my old donor list and posted our information......
-Then I heard that we could leave a request that, should he ever wish to be known, our information could be passed on to our donor and that CCB had its own message board for this purpose and others.
+7/10/07 http://health.groups.yahoo.com/group/DSR Discussion/message/3529 purpose and others.
 So I contacted CCB.
 Before I could be approved for the message board CCB had to verify that I used one of their donors.
 They didn't have our donor records.
 The CCB assistant suggested that I must not have reported my pregnancy or my daughter's birth.
 They suggested that I had the wrong donor number, which I didn't.
-They sent me two different donor numbers with a query as to whether either was actually our donor.
+They sent me two different donor numbers with a guery as to whether either was actually our donor.
 I responded and repeated that I had the correct donor number.
 They responded and stated that I did not have a correct donor number and couldn't the donor have actually been -----??
 This is when the correspondence took on a testy note.
 They suggested that I didn't even know donor details!!
 I had sent them the exact donor number and characteristics that are in my donor list.
 Then they suggested that I must have actually used a different donor from the list because the donor that they had, with a very similar donor number assigned to him, was anglo!
 I replied that my donor number was right and they had probably reassigned the donor number, at least partially (which is in fact what happened).
 The communications got testier.
 Someone new was assigned to locate our donor from their files.
 She was very pleasant.
 It took a few weeks, as I recall.
 She located our donor's information from an archive storage.
 I was approved for the CCB donorsibling message board.
 But our donor profile now included characteristics from the combined information of our actual donor AND the more recent donor who had been assigned our donor's partial number.